sksayed/ns3_project_for_kit/analysis_reports/2025-11-14/comparison-report.md

 | WIFI Mesh (5 GHz) | 89.62 | 1.72 | 75.35 |
 | 4G | 91.86 | 1.99 | 41.70 |
 | 5G | 90.60 | 3.15 | 11.81 |

+## Summary

+This analysis of 108 simulation scenarios demonstrates that **WiFi Mesh performs well** and offers a **cost-effective alternative** to 4G and 5G technologies.

+**WiFi Mesh (2.4 GHz) achieves the highest Packet Delivery Ratio (PDR) of 93.99%**, indicating superior reliability.
+While 5G leads in throughput (2.95 Mbps) and latency (11.74 ms), WiFi Mesh maintains competitive performance with 1.63 Mbps throughput and shows robust scalability across different node counts.

+**WiFi Mesh is highly cost-effective** compared to cellular technologies.
+It uses unlicensed spectrum (2.4 GHz and 5 GHz), requires no spectrum licensing fees, and can be deployed with standard commercial equipment.
+The mesh protocol (802.11s) enables self-organizing networks, reducing deployment complexity and operational costs.

+**Conclusion**: WiFi Mesh is **feasible and cost-effective for implementation** in scenarios prioritizing reliability and cost-efficiency.
+Its strong PDR performance, combined with significantly lower deployment and operational costs compared to 4G and 5G, makes it a compelling choice for many network deployment scenarios.